ngaskill/liferay-docs-dxp-cloud/user/articles/10-reference/03-command-line-tool.markdown

 ## Installing the CLI

-If you use a Unix-like system such as macOS or Linux, run this command in a terminal to instal the CLI:
+If you use a Unix-like system such as macOS or Linux, run this command in a terminal to install the CLI:

 ```bash
 curl https://cdn.liferay.cloud/cli/install.sh -fsSL | bash